-The policies applied in these unaudited condensed interim consolidated financial statements are based on International Financial Reporting Standards (IFRS's) issued and outstanding as of August 27, 2013, the date the Board of Directors approved these statements.
+The policies applied in these unaudited condensed interim consolidated financial statements are based on IFRS issued and outstanding as of November 20, 2013, the date the Board of Directors approved these statements.
 The same accounting policies and methods of computation followed in these unaudited condensed interim consolidated financial statements as compared with the most recent annual consolidated financial statements as at and for the year ended December 31, 2012.
-Any subsequent changes to IFRS that are given effect in the Company's annual financial statements for the year ending December 31, 2013 could result in restatement of these unaudited condensed interim consolidated financial statements.

 The Company's accounting policies are set out in detail on Note 4 of the December 31, 2012 audited consolidated annual financial statements.
-The relevant changes in accounting policies applicable to the current period are set out below.
+The relevant changes in accounting policies applicable to the current period are set out below: